Innovation, science, technology research in Australia

 4 Australia’s research spend

-So we under-perform with respect to advanced economies.
-But how much you spend on research is not the only measure of effectiveness.
-Maybe Australia is twice as efficient as everyone else so we do more research even with half the funds?
-Lets find out!
+So we underperform compared with other advanced economies.
+But how much we spend on research isn’t the only measure of effectiveness.
+Maybe Australia is twice as efficient as everyone else — we could do more research with half the funds?
+Let’s find out!

 drum roll